Hong Kong Disneyland Railroad: Ride experience

-Main Street Station is the first station seen upon entering Hong Kong Disneyland in Main Street, U.S.A.
-From there, guests can start their journey around the park, with a recorded narration commenting on visited landscapes.

-Just right after the train departs Main Street Station, the train travels through Adventureland and the rivers of the Jungle River Cruise.
-After passing through the jungle, the train arrives in Fantasyland and makes a stop at Fantasyland Station.
+Traveling in a clockwise direction, the train departs Main Street Station and travels through Adventureland, where passengers are able to see Grizzly Gulch and the rivers of the Jungle River Cruise.
+Parts of Mystic Point and Toy Story Land can also be seen.
+After passing through Adventureland, the train arrives in Fantasyland and makes a stop at Fantasyland Station.
 Passengers who wish to visit this land may disembark at this station.

-After dropping off and picking up passengers, the train then departs Fantasyland Station.
-Upon departure, passengers are able to see the Fantasy Gardens, Mad Hatter Tea Cups, and the walkway to It's a Small World.
-The train also travels underneath the queue line of Mickey and the Wondrous Book.
+After dropping off and picking up passengers, the train then departs Fantasyland Station, traveling over the passageway to the World of Frozen.
+Passengers are also able to see the Fantasy Gardens, Mad Hatter Tea Cups, and the walkway to It's a Small World.
+The train also travels underneath the queue line of the Storybook Theater, currently home to the stage show Mickey and the Wondrous Book.

-The train then leaves Fantasyland and passes through Tomorrowland, where passengers can see Space Mountain (currently themed as Star Wars: Hyperspace Mountain), along with other attractions in the area.
-It also passes through the showbuilding of Ant-Man and The Wasp: Nano Battle!.

-After passing through Tomorrowland, the train finally arrives back at Main Street Station, bringing the journey around the park to a finish.
+The train then leaves Fantasyland and passes through Tomorrowland, where passengers can see Space Mountain (currently themed as Hyperspace Mountain) and other attractions in the area.
+It also passes through the showbuilding of Ant-Man and The Wasp: Nano Battle! and Iron Man Experience, both part of Stark Expo.
+After passing through Tomorrowland, the train finally arrives back at Main Street Station, completing the journey around the park.

 During peak traffic periods, the railroad offers only one-way trips where all passengers must disembark at the Fantasyland Station and re-board for the return trip to Main Street, U.S.A. (and vice versa).
+Between February 19, 2019 and November 17, 2023, the Hong Kong Disneyland Railroad was closed to facilitate the construction of World of Frozen.
+However, since June 11, 2025, the Hong Kong Disneyland Railroad is closed due to the construction of the Marvel inspired Tower of Terror in Tomorrowland.